 “There was a fixed resolution in the Judge to oppress us.”3

-It was apparent in Parker’s writings that the conflicts became driven more by dislike of the Scottish community as a whole.
+It was apparent in Parker’s writings that the conflicts were driven by dislike of the Scottish community as a whole.
 It is important to note the possible motivations behind this as well.
 In Colonial America, many Scottish immigrants were merchants.
 Parker himself had noted that there was growing unrest over financial obligations to the Scottish merchants – this could have very well been a motivating factor behind the violence and bias in Norfolk.
-The fact that Parker had been fined for engaging in inoculation during a time when inoculation was not illegal supports this1.
+The fact that Parker had been fined for engaging in inoculation during a time when inoculation was not illegal supports this.1

 To summarize, the Scottish in Norfolk faced heavy amounts of prejudice during the riots and the court cases that followed.
 While the argument that patriotism fueled the anti-inoculationists to act out, considering that the Scots were also merchants to whom many Colonists were indebted to shifts the frame of reference from patriotism to prejudice and hatred.

 - Mason, Keith.
 “A Loyalist’s Journey: James Parker’s Response to the Revolutionary Crisis.”
 The Virginia Magazine of History and Biography 102, no. 2 (1994): 139–66.

 - Henderson, Patrick.
 “Smallpox and Patriotism: The Norfolk Riots, 1768-1769.”
 The Virginia Magazine of History and Biography 73, no. 4 (1965): 413–24.

 - “Mess.
 Purdie and Dixon.”
 New York Gazette, September 26, 1768.